Tipu-Sultan/techsolv/Readme.md

 PHP: for backend i used in this project PHPMyAdmin

-HTML: Create a simple using HTML
+HTML: Create a simple form using HTML